vrosendahl/pkvm-aarch64/README.md

 * `make guestimage`

+* `make guestimage2`.
+This is optional.
+It provides a second guest image with different IP address and hostname.
+It depends on the guestimage target.

+* `make guestimage3`.
+This is optional.
+It provides a third guest image with different IP address and hostname.
+It depends on the guestimage target.

+* `make guestimage4`.
+This is optional.
+It provides a fourth guest image with different IP address and hostname.
+It depends on the guestimage target.

 * `make DEBUGGER=1 run`.
 This will boot the pkvm host image with the host kernel in qemu with the gdb server enabled.

 * `make gdb`.
 This will start the gdb and connect it to the qemu gdb server.
 This should be executed in another terminal window.